thi-ng/umbrella/packages/atom/README.md

 ## About

-Clojure inspired mutable wrapper for (usually) immutable values, with support for watches.
+Clojure inspired mutable wrappers for (usually) immutable values, with support for watches.

+TODO

 ## Installation